GavinJoseph27/ghost-house-simulation/README.md

 Name: Gavin Joseph

-What is the purpose of each file: The purpose of main.c is that it handles user input, it is used to populate the house with rooms provided, it is used to create the ghost and hunter threads.
-It joins all threads after the simulation ends.
-It prints the final results, the case-file checklist, and whelter the hunter or the ghost wins.
-It releases all allocated memory and destroys semaphores.
-The purpose of functions.c is that it contains all the logic of the game.
-Like ghost_init, which initializes ghost state and starting room.
-Also, hunter_add, which creates and initializes hunter structures.
-Then, there is roomstack_push, roomstack_pop, roomstack_clear, which are stacks, that help the hunter keep track of the path they're going.
-Then, their is hunter_thread which keeps track of everything the hunter does using multithread.
-Finally, there is ghost_ thread which is a multithread that tracks the ghost movement and the evidence they leave.
-The purpose of helpers.c is for the logging functions, which keeps track of the movements that both the hunter and the ghost make.
-It also helps with the random integer generator function, rand_int_threadsafe.
-Then, there is the house_populate_rooms which helps populate all the rooms.
-The purpose of defs.h is to define all the structs, enums and constants.
-It also contains the function prototypes of functions.c.
-The purpose of helpers.h is to contain the funtion prototypes of helpers.c.
-Makefile builds the project, and it can clean up the logs using make clean and complie the code with make.
-The purpose of validate_logs.py is that it checks that all the log CSV files follow the required format.
+Overview: This project is a multithreaded simulation written in C that models a haunted house environment with concurrent agents.
+A ghost and multiple hunters operate simultaneously across shared rooms, interacting through shared state while leaving and collecting evidence.
+The simulation demonstrates systems-level programming concepts including concurrency, synchronization, shared memory coordination, and thread lifecycle management.
+The project was implemented using POSIX threads (pthreads) and semaphores to ensure thread-safe execution and correct synchronization between agents.

+Key Concepts Demonstrated:
+- Multithreading with POSIX threads (pthreads)
+- Synchronization using semaphores and mutexes
+- Shared memory coordination
+- Race condition and deadlock avoidance

+File Structure:
+- main.c
+Handles program initialization and user input, populates the house with rooms, creates and manages ghost and hunter threads, and joins all threads at the end of the simulation.
+Prints final results including the case-file checklist and win condition, then releases allocated memory and destroys synchronization primitives.
+- functions.c
+Contains the core simulation logic, including initialization of ghost and hunter structures, state updates, evidence handling, and movement behavior.
+Implements stack-based path tracking for hunters and defines the behavior executed by hunter and ghost threads.
+- helpers.c
+Provides logging utilities to track ghost and hunter movements, along with a thread-safe random number generator (rand_int_threadsafe) and helper functions for populating rooms.
+- defs.h
+Defines shared data structures, enums, constants, and function prototypes used across the project.
+- helpers.h
+Contains function prototypes for helper and logging utilities.
+- Makefile
+Builds the project using make and removes generated logs and binaries using make clean.
+- validate_logs.py
+Verifies that generated CSV log files conform to the required format.